Simple-ML/Simple-ML/docs/DSL/tutorial/workflow-language/expressions.md

     SvmKernel.Linear

-## Working With _null_

-In order to represent missing or unknown values Simple-ML has the literal `null` as well as special operators to deal with it.

 ### Safe member access

 If an expression could be null it cannot be used as the receiver of a regular [member access](#member-access), since null does not have members.
 Instead a safe member access must be used.
 The syntax is identical to a normal member access except that we replace the dot with the operator `?.`.
 A safe member access evaluates to null if the receiver is null.
 Otherwise it evaluates to the accessed member, just like a normal member access.
 Here is an example: